 A reminder of some definitions

-- Arity: a property of predicates or functions.
-The
+- Arity: a property of predicates; the arity of a

-arity of a predicate is the number of symbolic terms required
+predicate is the number of symbolic terms required to form

-to form a well-formed formula with that predicate; or the
+a well-formed formula with that predicate; or the number of

-number of names required to form a sentence with that
+names required to form a sentence with that predicate.
+If

-predicate.
-If F is an arity one predicate, Fx is a
+F is an arity one predicate, Fx is a well-formed formula,

-well-formed formula, and Fa is both a well-formed formula and
+and Fa is both a well-formed formula and also a sentence.

 - Argument: a list of sentences, one of which we